osirislab/CSAW-RED-2020-Finals/web/phlicker/README.md

     * domain check can be bypassed since it doesn't check port
 * Use above to get docker image from the local registry
 * Extract image and acquire flask signing key
-* sign auth cookie to see flag album
+* sign flask-login auth cookie to see flag album